vmware-tanzu-labs/educates-training-platform/docs/getting-started/sample-workshops.rst

 We are still building out a set of sample workshops, and developing an online hub for finding workshops (including third party workshops) which will work with eduk8s.
 Below are a selection of workshops you can try now.

 * `Kubernetes Fundamentals <https://github.com/eduk8s-labs/lab-k8s-fundamentals>`_ - An interactive workshop on Kubernetes fundamentals.
-* `Testing out Octant <https://github.com/eduk8s-labs/lab-octant-testing>`_ - An introduction to Octant and play area for testing it.
+* `Octant Testing <https://github.com/eduk8s-labs/lab-octant-testing>`_ - An introduction to Octant and play area for testing it.

 Also keep an eye on the GitHub organisation: